andrewhoyer/wp-seo-warning/README.md

 ![Dashboard View](/images/wp-seo-warning.png)

 That's all it does!
-No options or settings, just a warning to ensure you never launch a site with the "Discourage search engines from indexing this site" box checked.
+No options, settings, or complications, just a small but obvious warning to ensure you never launch a site with the "Discourage search engines from indexing this site" box checked.